whosonfirst/whosonfirst-properties/properties/name.md

 _Example: kor_x_preferred_

 ## {lang}_x_unknown
-An unclassified or uncommon name used for a place.
+An unclassified name used for a place.

 _Example: nep_x_unknown_

 ## {lang}_x_variant
-A "variant" name used for a place.
+An uncommon "variant" name used for a place.
 Used in Pelias and to generate language-specific map labels.

 _Example: ger_x_variant_